 The Association of Southeast Asian Nations (ASEAN) is a regional grouping that promotes economic, political, and security cooperation among its ten members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
-ASEAN countries have a population of more than 622 million people [PDF] and a combined GDP of $2.6 trillion, according to 2014 figures.
+ASEAN countries have a population of nearly 640 million people [PDF] and a combined GDP of $2.57 trillion.
 The group has spurred economic integration, signing six free-trade agreements with other regional economies.
 Yet experts say ASEAN’s impact is limited by a lack of strategic vision, diverging national priorities, and weak leadership.
 The bloc’s biggest challenge is negotiating a unified approach to China, particularly in response to its widespread maritime claims in the South China Sea.
-The United States sees ASEAN as vital to the success of its strategic rebalance to Asia.

 ASEAN: Then and Now